-The original Hollow Knight first released back in 2017 and was immediately recognized as one of the most impressive entries in the Metroidvania genre, indie or not.
+The original Hollow Knight was first released in 2017 and was immediately recognized as one of the most impressive entries in the Metroidvania genre, indie or not.
 The immaculate hand-drawn art style made even the dank, drab world full of bugs known as Hollownest such an endearing place to explore.
 Combined with the tight platforming controls, light souls-like elements, satisfying upgrades, and cryptic story, Hollow Knight soared to the top of many critics’ and players’ favorite games lists.

 Team Cherry, the three-person team behind Hollow Knight, didn’t stop there.
 The team continued working on the game for the following year with four pieces of DLC that expanded the game’s world and added new enemies, bosses, quests, and game modes.
 Initially planned as yet another piece of DLC, Hollow Knight: Silksong, originally called Hornet, became so large that Team Cherry decided to make it a full sequel.
 Things have gone mostly silent regarding development since the announcement that Silksong would be a stand-alone title, but there have been morsels of info here and there.
 This is everything we know about Hollow Knight: Silksong.

 The reveal trailer for Hollow Knight: Silksong debuted in February 2019, showing off even more of the gorgeous animation and gameplay we saw in the first game.
 The trailer, naturally, focuses on the new playable character we previously did battle with in Hollow Knight, Hornet.
 Hornet is more than just a visual change from The Knight, too.
 She can speak, for one thing, giving her far more personality.
 William Pellen was quoted in an interview regarding Hornet’s character stating, “She’s able to express her aims and intentions and stuff, which then means that you can’t really hide her intentions or objective from the player.
-So there’s still heaps of mystery, but the player will really quickly — even if you haven’t played Hollow Knight — get a basic idea of who Hornet is, her attitude, and her starting goals.”
+So there’s still heaps of mystery, but the player will quickly — even if you haven’t played Hollow Knight — get a basic idea of who Hornet is, her attitude, and her starting goals.”
 The trailer also highlights several key details the game will have, including 150 new enemies, new bosses, friendly NPCs and towns with quests to take, and tools to find and use.

 While the art style is unmistakably Hollow Knight, all the settings shown are completely new.
 From the little shown in this trailer, and some more gameplay footage, some story elements have come together.
 After escaping a cage, Hornet finds herself in a new kingdom called Pharloom, far removed from Hollownest, where a new and unknown curse has infected most of the bug population.
 Here she will need to platform and fight her way to the citadel at the very top, which is a direct contrast to how progression in Hollow Knight was primarily a descent.
 The trailer did show a ton of varied environments Hornet will explore on her quest.
 If there was one thing the first game nailed, it was in its ability to tie together so many believable, detailed, and visually unique locations in a way that felt natural.
 We expect the team to accomplish nothing less with Silksong in that regard.